-(ii) Provision for Restoration, rehabilitation and environmental costs going production of a mine.
+(ii) Provision for Restoration, rehabilitation and environmental costs

+An obligation to incur restoration, rehabilitation and environmental costs arises when environmental disturbance is caused by the development or ongoing production of a mine.
 Such costs, discounted to net present value, are provided for and a corresponding amount is capitalized at the start of each project as mining properties, as soon as the obligation to incur such costs arises.
 These costs are charged to the Statement of Profit and Loss over the life of the operation through the depreciation of the asset and the unwinding of the discount on the provision (considered as finance cost).
 The cost of the related asset is adjusted for changes in the provision due to factors such as updated cost estimates, changes to lives of operations, new disturbance and revisions to discount rates.
 The adjusted cost of the asset is depreciated prospectively over the lives of the assets to which they relate as per the depreciation policy.